kalisio/vuepress-plugin-kano/README.md

 ## Overview

-This is a simple [VuePress](https://vuepress.vuejs.org/) plugin that provides a global component wrapping [Kano](https://kalisio.github.io/kano/).
+This is a simple [VuePress](https://vuepress.vuejs.org/) plugin that provides a global component wrapping [Kano](https://kalisio.github.io/kano/), _a powerful real-time Geovisualizer_.

 See it in action [here](http://localhost:8080/kano/guides/advanced-usage.html#integrating-kano)